DataONEorg/ca/README.md

 `Prod` to `Test`.

-Once new CSRs, Certificates, and CRLs have been generated, they should be added to SVN and all modified files should be checked in to SVN so that others managing the  CA can access all the updated content.
+Once new CSRs, Certificates, and CRLs have been generated, they should be added to GitHub and all modified files should be checked in to GitHub so that others managing the  CA can access all the updated content.
 The only exception are the private keys that are generated, which should be given to the MN operator along with instructions on how to protect the private key.
 The private key